UPDATED 2/5/2022, Stay tuned, Under Construction

 Operational history: Under development

 The first fifteen PRC-74’s were issued to units of the Military Assistance Command Vietnam – Studies and Observations Group (MACV-SOG) in Vietnam in November and December 1966.
 They were then widely used by Special Forces there.
 This included SAAT teams whose unconventional warfare (U/W) mission was to infiltrate deep into enemy held territory to locate and rescue downed pilots or prisoners held by the North Vietnamese communists or their Viet Cong dupes.

-Those missions required portable, long range HF radio but the assigned radio personnel were either unqualified or otherwise not proficient in CW.
-CW being the most efficient, mode of choice.
-So a special 11 week CW school was set up at the airborne training site at Camp Long Tranh to get the radio operators qualified on an essential skill for these missions (Reference 1 MACV-SOG Communications).
+Those missions required portable, long range HF radio; CW being the most efficient mode of choice.
+However the assigned radio personnel were either unqualified or otherwise not proficient in CW.
+So a special 11 week CW school was set up at the airborne training site at Camp Long Tranh to get these and other SF radio operators qualified on an essential skill for their missions (Reference 1 MACV-SOG Communications).

 The CW and SSB voice PRC-74 provided a new capability in select man pack applications while the PRC-70 was still experiencing design problems.
 (Reference 1).
 The PRC-70 would provide HF SSB voice and CW but also VHF FM voice in one (heavy) package.
 As a consequence, note the out-of-sequence Model numbering; the 74 preceding the 70 in deployment.